You’re probably here because you’ve been told your child has, or might have, a special educational need or disability (SEND).

 Schools think about the progress they'd expect for your child’s age to decide when the child isn’t making enough progress.
 This helps to decide if your child has a special educational need.
 Schools will use the Threshold Guidance to inform this thinking.
 If it is agreed that your child is experiencing special educational needs then the school will make a plan with you to try and support your child to make better progress.

-The SEND Threshold Guidance is intended to be used by schools, AfC officers, health professionals, social care professionals and families.
+The guidance is for use by schools, Achieving for Children, health professionals, social care teams and families.
 It is a guide to the difficulties and challenges that would lead to a pupil being identified as having special educational needs.
-The aim is to ensure transparency and parity between schools in terms of identification and ensuring clear expectations regarding the support provided at SEN support and EHCP.
-Any specific interventions or assessments named in the guidance are intended as examples rather than as endorsements or requirements.
-Needs and strategies included in this document are not intended as checklists, but as guidance that can be interpreted flexibly according to the needs of the pupil.
+The aim is to ensure transparency and consistency between schools when identifying needs.
+Also, to provide clear expectations about the support provided under SEN Support and an Education, Health and Care Plan.
+Specific interventions or assessments are examples rather than endorsements or requirements.
+Needs and strategies in the guidance are not intended as checklists, but guidance used in a flexible way according to the needs of the pupil.

 What if SEN Support is not enough?